 How to Deploy a Bank Smart Contract Using Solidity on Shardeum Testnet

-This blog will show you how to deploy your first bank smart contract on EVM based Shardeum testnet 'Sphinx Dapp' using...
+Read our blog for a detailed step-by-step guide on how to deploy a bank smart contract on the EVM based Shardeum testnet 'Sphinx Dapp' using...

 For any EVM based blockchains, you can write smart contracts using a statically-typed language called Solidity, which is the most widely used smart contract programming language at the moment.
 Solidity is a full-featured language for writing general-purpose smart contracts, and it looks similar to JavaScript.
 Since there are blogs previously published about deploying smart contracts on Shardeum, let’s jump straight into how you can write and deploy a simple bank smart contract on Shardeum as lending and borrowing protocols, also known as DeFi protocols, are actively used by crypto investors/traders.